• Skip to main content

 What are Juniper Berries?

 Juniper Berries are not actual berries, but seed cones produced by a variety of juniper trees!
 Juniper trees are coniferous evergreens in the Cypress family.
 They come in both tree and shrub varieties.
-Most juniper species produce safe and edible juniper berries, such as Juniperus communis (Common Juniper), Juniperus deppeana Alligator Juniper and Juniperus californica (California Juniper).
+Most juniper species produce safe and edible juniper berries, such as Juniperus communis (Common Juniper), Juniperus deppeana (Alligator Juniper), and Juniperus californica (California Juniper).
 Some species such as Juniperus sabina (Savin Juniper) produce highly toxic juniper berries and should not be consumed.
-Always do your research before foraging or purchase from a reputable place like Mountain Rose Herbs.
+Always do your research before foraging, or purchase them from a reputable place like Mountain Rose Herbs.

 a top view of a mug filled with homemade juniper berry tea